 - Learn How to Scratch Build Tanks #1 – Gathering Supplies

-- Scratch Building Tanks Tutorial #3: Turret, Armor Plates, and Rivets
+- Building the Turret, Armor Plates, and Rivets

 - Scratch Built Devil Dog Painted

-- Scratch Built Tank vs. GW Chimera Part 1: Early build comparison
+- Scratch Built Chimera vs. GW Chimera – Part 1: Early Build Comparison

-- Scratch Built Tank vs. GW Chimera Part 2: Finished Build Comparison
+- Scratch Built Chimera vs. GW Chimera Part 2: Finished Build Comparison

 I have finished painting my Rebel Grots Devil Dog.
-This is the same tank I used for my tutorial series on scratch building tanks so you can see it from start to finish by reading through the other posts in the series.
+This is the same tank I used for my tutorial series on scratch building tanks.
+So, you can see it from start to finish by reading through the other posts in the series.

-So that’s one more tank finished.
+One more tank finished.
 I hope you’ve enjoyed looking at the pictures, comments and questions are always welcome!